How Changing Marijuana Legislation Affects Drug Screening?- 16 Nov

 4. Train employees on the policy.
 Provide education and training for all employees about the company’s drug screening policy and procedures to foster a workplace culture of safety, compliance, and respect.

-Contact Total Testing for the best drug screening for employment.
+Call Total Reporting for the best drug screening for employment.
 We have the tools to help employers stay updated with changing marijuana legislation and drug screening regulations.